 Risks are those things which might present a barrier to us delivering the things we have undertaken to achieve.
-Each year the council reviews the potential risks it is facing and looks at what it might do to minimise the occurrence of such risks.
-This information is then regularly monitored and reviewed.
-This quarter the council has added a new risk to the corporate risk register.
-This is focused on the financial vulnerability of the borough's leisure assets and classified as Risk 13.
+Each year the Council considers and reviews the potential risks it is facing and looks at what it might do to minimise the occurrence of such risks - this information is then regularly monitored and reviewed.

-We profile our risks using a matrix (shown below) which is based on our making two judgments about each potential risk faced by the council.
+We profile our risks using a standard matrix (shown below) which is based on our making two judgments about each potential risk faced by the Council.